-- 1 In ZENworks Control Center, click the Policies tab. - 2 Double-click the policy to display its property pages. - 3 In the Displayed Version field, select the version you want to delete. - 4 Click Delete Selected Version.
+- 1 In ZENworks Control Center, click the Policies tab. - 2 Double-click the policy to display its property pages. - 3 In the Displayed Version field, select the version you want to delete. - 4 After the page refreshes, click Delete Selected Version.